twitter-archive/clockworkraven/README.md

 single Mechanical Turk account.
 It allows users to authenticate with LDAP or with accounts created through Clockwork Raven.
-Users can then upload data, design forms to send to Mechanical Turk through a simple, drag-and-drop interface, submit these forms to Mechanical Turk and review the results.
+Users can then upload data, design forms to send to Mechanical Turk through a simple, drag-and-drop interface, submit these forms to Mechanical Turk, and review the results.

-Administrators can separate users into "privileged" and "unprivileged" manually or based on LDAP groups.
+Administrators can separate users into "privileged" and "unprivileged" sets manually or based on LDAP groups.
 Unprivileged uses are not allowed to spend money, but can submit evaluations to the Mechanical Turk sandbox to test out the system, and can design evaluations and ask a privileged user to submit